corei8/ordotools/rubrics/occurence.md

 **476.**

-In transferring Feasts fo teh Firts and Second Class, their claims to Pre-eminence must be considered, namely:
+In transferring Feasts of the First and Second Class, their claims to Pre-eminence must be considered, namely:

 1. The higher rite,
 2. The greater solemnity, *i.e.* whether one is celebrated with the obligation of resting from servile work (with precept), or with an Octave,